A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Experimental Evaluation

+All of our experiments are performed on ImageNet 2012 dataset \cite{ILSVRC15}.
+For performing successful adversarial attacks during the ablation study and comparative evaluation with other UAA techniques we first train DEceit on the entire ImageNet training set.
+We then test the performance of the perturbation produced by the trained DEceit on 50000 ImageNet 2012 validation samples spread across 1000 classes.
+Depending on the contending algorithm, the state-of-the-art CNN classifiers attacked by DEceit are VGG16 \cite{simonyan2014very}, GoogleNet \cite{szegedy2015going}, Inception V3 \cite{szegedy2016rethinking}, and ResNet 50 \cite{he2016deep}.

-To quantitatively evaluate the performance of DEceit we have used the conventional FR index, while the visual similarity of the perturbed image with the corresponding original one is measured by Peak Signal to Noise Ratio (PSNR) \cite{hore2010image}.
+To quantitatively evaluate the performance of DEceit we have used the conventional Fooling Rate index, while the visual similarity of the perturbed image with the corresponding original one is measured by Peak Signal to Noise Ratio (PSNR) \cite{hore2010image}.
 To attenuate any bias which may originate from the randomness implicit to DEceit, we report the median result among 11 independent runs in all our experiments.
-The number of population members of DEceit is set to 50, while the number of generations is set to be 50.
+The number of population members and the number of iterations of DEceit are both set to 50.